hechoendrupal/drupalconsole.com/content/docs/en/alias/how-to-use-drupal-console-in-a-remote-installation.md

 ---
 title: How to use Drupal Console in a remote installation
 ---
-# How to use Drupal Console in a remote installation

 Site aliases can be executed using the `--target` option and passing the site name you want to interact with.